Learn

 The 8 dimensions of AEO scoring

 Foglift’s AEO Content Score evaluates your content across 8 weighted dimensions.
 Each dimension contributes to your overall citability by AI search engines.
+See our roundup of best AEO tools for platforms that help with content optimization.

 1.Structured Data Richness